aditya-1123/Social-Media-Project/README.md

 # Social-Media-Project

-This is a backend application for a social media platform where users can register, authenticate, create posts, interact with others' posts, and manage their profiles.
-Admins can manage users and posts.
+This is a backend application for a social media platform where users can register, authenticate, create posts, and manage their own content securely, ensuring users can only interact with their own posts.

 ## Features

-#### 1. User Sign Up and Login:
+#### 1. User Registration:
-- Users can sign up and log in with their email and password.
+- Users can register with their name, Gmail, and password.
-#### 2. Post Management:
+#### 2. User Authentication:
-- Users can create, update, and delete their own posts.
+- Users can log in using their Gmail and password to authenticate themselves.
+#### 3. Create Posts:
-- Users can like and comment on posts.
+- Authenticated users can create new posts.
-#### 3. Follow Users:
+#### 4. Delete Posts:
-- Users can follow other users to see their posts on their feed.
+- Users can delete only their own posts; they cannot delete posts created by others.
-#### 4. Admin Functionalities:
-- Admins can manage users and posts (delete or suspend users).
-#### 5. User Profile:
+#### 5. Secure Access:
-- Users can view and update their profile information, such as profile picture and bio.
+- Creating and deleting posts requires user authentication to ensure security.

 ## Technologies Used